honojs/website/concepts/philosophy.md

 Then a friend showed up with ultra crazy fast router called "RegExpRouter".
 And, I also had a friend who created the Basic authentication middleware.

-Thanks to using only Web Standard API, we could make it work on Deno and Bun.
+Thanks to using only Web Standard APIs, we could make it work on Deno and Bun.
 "No Express for Bun?" we could answer, "No, but there is Hono" though Express works on Bun now.

 We also have friends who make GraphQL servers, Firebase authentication, and Sentry middleware.
 And there is also a Node.js adapter.